AnyLog-co/documentation/message broker.md

 In all cases, user are able to do the following:

 * Users can subscribe and retrieve data from one or more topics in a  broker.
-* Users can publish data to a topic  in a broker.
+* Users can publish data directly to an AnyLog node which is configured as a broker.
+* When configured as a message broker, an AnyLog node can automatically generate UNS policies that describe data relationships, enabling hierarchical navigation of data through the Unified Namespace.
+See details in the [UNS Section](#generating-a-unified-namespace-uns-policies).

 # Subscribing to a third party broker